CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 The first of two example attacks outlined here to achieve a longer, less-heavy Proof-of-Work chain is as follows.
-It exploits the mechanics of timestamp validation rules in order to produce a long, weak chain on an isolated network, which can then be broadcast to 'take over' the network state assuming the validation rules follow the 'longest chain' rule.
+It exploits the mechanics of timestamp validation rules in order to produce a long, weak chain on an isolated network, which can then be broadcast to "take over" the network state assuming the validation rules follow the "longest chain" rule.

 The attack takes the following form in the general case:

 1. Attacker forks the chain from a point where the difficulty is low, such as the genesis block.
-Keep this fork isolated, never broadcast its blocks.
+Keeps this fork isolated, never broadcasting its blocks.

 2. Attacker mines blocks locally, and manipulates the block timestamps so that the block time appears to be far too long.

-3. Each difficulty adjustment period will cause a drop in difficulty, since the timestamps have been manipulated to trick the DAA into lowering the difficulty.
+3. Each difficulty adjustment period will cause a decrease in difficulty, since the timestamps have been manipulated to trick the DAA into lowering the difficulty.